What is Seasonal Affective Disorder (SAD)?

 - Light therapy should not be done without first consulting your healthcare provider.
 60-80% percent of people with SAD find substantial relief from light therapy.

-- Vitamin D – Vitamin D deficiency has long been associated with SAD, as well as more chronic depression.
-Vitamin D deficiency is very common and should be a top consideration when you’re looking for a solution to flagging mood and energy—especially if it occurs during the fall and winter months.
+- Vitamin D deficiency has long been associated with SAD, as well as more chronic depression.
+In fact, vitamin D deficiency is very common and should be a top consideration when you’re looking for a solution to flagging mood and energy—especially if it occurs during the fall and winter months.
 The shorter days of light provide us with decreased sunlight and it is recommended to supplement with daily Vitamin D. Vitamin D supplementation is important at all ages and Health Canada’s Dietary Recommended Intake is a good tool to gauge how much Vitamin D we all need.

-- Self-help – Regular exercise, a healthy diet, good sleep habits, staying connected to others, balanced thinking techniques, and managing stress have all been shown to reduce the symptoms of depression.
+- Regular exercise, a healthy diet, good sleep habits, staying connected to others, balanced thinking techniques, and managing stress have all been shown to reduce the symptoms of depression.
 These are helpful if you have only mild changes in your mood that follow a seasonal pattern.
-Doing these things can also help alongside treatment for more moderate or severe symptoms.
+Therefore, doing these things can also help alongside treatment for more moderate or severe symptoms.

 Whatever treatment may be appropriate for your individual case, you can always make changes to your habits and lifestyle to help ease your winter blues: